2dvoid/Arduino-Uno-HID/README_2.md

 The stock firmware on the ATmega16U2 chip can be replaced with custom firmware that allows the Arduino Uno to function as a USB keyboard.
 This enables the board to send keystrokes to a computer, just like a regular keyboard.

 **Important note:** Flashing any firmware other than the stock firmware will lead to the loss of USB serial functionality and the board will no longer be programmable.
-To restore the Arduino Uno to its original state and regain its full functionality, simply flash the stock firmware back onto the board.
+So first you have to upload your code to the board and then change the firmware.
+If you need to update or change the code you will have to flash stock firmware then upload new code and then again flash keyboard firmware.

 ## Getting Started